dsccommunity/SqlServerDsc/source/DSCResources/DSC_SqlRS/README.md

 ### Error: The parameter is incorrect (HRESULT:-2147024809)

-This is for example caused by trying to add an URL with the wrong format i.e. 'htp://+:80'.
+This is caused by trying to add an URL with the wrong format i.e. 'htp://+:80'.

 ### Error: The Url has already been reserved (HRESULT:-2147220932)